team23/eslint-config-team23-vue/README.md

 }
 ```

+### Additional configuration

+- If your project relies on internationalization, you may want to add [vue/no-bare-strings-in-template](https://eslint.vuejs.org/rules/no-bare-strings-in-template) to your config.
+- It may be helpful to enable [vue/require-prop-comment](https://eslint.vuejs.org/rules/require-prop-comment) to document component interfaces.

 ## Development

 #### Rules that should be included here

  - vue rules

 #### Rules that should NOT be included here

  - eslint rules
  - @typescript-eslint rules
  - rules from other frameworks (angular, react), libraries (nx), etc.